-- Menactra (meningitis vaccine) required by law, 10 days before moving into the halls, for all new students under 22 years of age. - Tb screening questionnaire: https://www.stmarytx.edu/wp-content/uploads/2012/12/Tuberculosis.pdf must be submitted to Student Health Center 10 days prior to moving into the residence hall.
+- Menactra (meningitis vaccine) required by law, 10 days before moving into the halls, for all new students under 22 years of age. - Tb screening questionnaire: Form must be submitted to Student Health Center 10 days prior to moving into the residence hall.